infinum/FBAnnotationClustering/README.md

     pod "FBAnnotationClustering"

-Or add all files from [FBAnnotationClustering](FBAnnotationClustering) directory to your project.
+If you don't like Cocapods, you can add all files from [FBAnnotationClustering](FBAnnotationClustering) directory to your project.

 ## TODO